benzaita/notes/reusable-shared-state-logic-in-reactjs/README.md

 ### Redux

-Take Redux for example: the state is managed in the Redux store and consumed in downstream components.
+Take Redux for example: the state is managed in the Redux store (provided by the `<Provider/>` component) and consumed in downstream components.
 The way to connect the two is to use the `connect` function provided by `react-redux`.

 ```jsx
 const Counter = connect(